Jihaan-DS/Capstone-upGrad-mood-for-music/README.md

 Dockerfile: For containerizing the application, making it ready for deployment on any platform supporting Docker.
 GitHub Repository
 The repository includes all the necessary files, with a detailed commit history reflecting the development process.
 The README.md in the repository provides an overview and setup instructions as described above.

-Deployment Links
-Application URL: Mood for Music App (Placeholder link as the actual deployment would need to be performed on your hosting service.)
-Final Review
-Before submission, I'd run through the entire setup once more to ensure everything works as expected and is clearly documented.
-This review also includes ensuring all links and paths in the documentation are correct and functional.

-This package should provide a comprehensive, ready-to-submit capstone project that meets all the specified requirements and is structured for easy evaluation.
-If you need any specific adjustments or additional elements, please let me know!